libgdx/libgdx.github.io/wiki/misc/getting-ready-for-libgdxjam.md

 Make sure you have decided on:

 * Libraries: obviously Libgdx, but...
 Are you using any extensions or third party libraries?
 * Programming language and IDE: Java, Kotlin, Clojure or Scala?
-Eclipse, Intellij IDEA, Netbeans, Sublime, Vim, Emacs?
+Eclipse, IntelliJ IDEA, Netbeans, Sublime, Vim, Emacs?
 * Graphic editors
 * Level editors
 * Sound generators and editors